nikcleju/SDP_Course/Labs/L10_OverflowEffects.md

     a.
 Draw the direct form II implementation and one of the series implementations
 	b.
-Assume a fixed-point implementation on $b$ bits.
+Assume a fixed-point implementation with $b$ bits for the fractionary part.
-	Each product is quantized by rounding to $b$ bits.
+	Each product is quantized by rounding to this format.
 	Find the variance of the rounding noise due to the internal multiplications, at the output of each implementation from a.